whtouche/wdi_6_js_demo_objects/README.md

 ## LAB
-__Create a couple of Cars using the Constructor function in the lib/car.js.
+__Create a couple of Cars using the Constructor function defined in the lib/car.js.
 Each Car will have a Make, model and year.
 The Make property of a car will be a property were the value is an object also created by a constructor function elsewhere in the file lib/make.js.__

 __The Make will also have a home address property that is also created with a constructor function defined in the file lib/address.js.__